Canal stenosis — definition, causes and treatments

 - Degenerative disc disease

-It is important to note that other conditions, including tumors, cysts and abscesses, can cause canal stenosis.
 Any patient who experiences fevers, partial paralysis or difficulty with bladder control should seek immediate medical attention.